Acute Coronary Syndrome

-So you’ve never heard of an acute coronary syndrome.
-But what about heart attack, or unstable angina?
-Those well-known conditions are both acute coronary syndromes, an umbrella term for situations where the blood supplied to the heart muscle is suddenly blocked.
+So you’ve never heard of acute coronary syndrome?
+But what about heart attack or unstable angina?
+These well-known conditions are both acute coronary syndromes (ACS), an umbrella term for situations in which blood supplied to the heart muscle is suddenly blocked.

 What are the symptoms?

-Chest pain or discomfort may immediately signal to you that something’s wrong with your heart.
-Other symptoms, however, may leave you unsure of what’s wrong.
+Chest pain or discomfort may immediately signal that something’s wrong with your heart.
+But other symptoms may leave you unsure of what’s wrong.
 Take note of these common signs of an acute coronary syndrome:

 - Chest pain or discomfort, which may involve pressure, tightness or fullness

 - Pain or discomfort in one or both arms, the jaw, neck, back or stomach